 Eventually, letters were sent and received.
 As an officer, Major Wilson had a responsibility to keep up the morale of his fellow prisoners as much as he could.
 He recited poetry, organized dances and musical events, and chess tournaments.

-In the meantime, his wife had invited several wives of prisoners and war widows, with their children, to live with her at Ashmore, her estate.
-Together, they ran a small school.
+In the meantime, his wife had invited several war widows and other wives of prisoners to move to her estate, Ashmore, with their children, away from cities that were bombing targets.
+They lived on what the farm grew and war-time rations, and also ran a small school.
 Although the family was wealthy, life was hard and self-reliance was the order of the day, Madeleine said.

 “What was stress?
 Nobody knew what stress was.
 Stress was something you put on a rope.”

-Major Wilson asked his wife to encourage the children in the school and village to write to the prisoners and tell them what was happening on the farm, to describe sights and sounds of life outside the prison wire.
+Major Wilson asked his wife to have the children in the school write to the prisoners and tell them what was happening on the farm so that they would have a sense of the world outside prison wire.

 “My grandfather used to say: ‘I have 40 years of good memories, and of a wife and four children.
-I am in command of young men who were captured in the prime of life, at 18 and 19.
-They have no such memories to sustain them’.”
+But I am in command of young men who were captured at 18 and 19, and they have no such memories to sustain them’.”

 Major Wilson was a prisoner for five years.

-His daughter, Madeleine’s mother, spent the end of the war, when she was 17 or 18, in the Women’s Royal Naval Service (the “Wrens”) in the Orkney Islands, doing clerical work at a huge naval base.
+His daughter, Madeleine’s mother, spent the end of the war, when she was 17 or 18, in the Women’s Royal Naval Service (the “Wrens”) in the Orkney Islands, doing clerical work at a huge naval base in the Scapa Flow.
 When her father returned on a POW ship in 1945, she went in uniform to Portsmouth to meet him.
-They did not recognize each other.
+They didn’t recognize each other.